CREATE USER

 Refer to COMMIT for more information. -

-In SingleStore Helios, you do not have privileges to create your own resource pool.
+In SingleStore Helios, you do not have the privileges to create your own resource pool.

-You need to raise a ticket with Support to create it.
-Once it is created you can assign it to users. -
+Raise a ticket with SingleStore Support to create it.
+Once the resource pool is created, you can assign it to users. -

 The